 Directive 2018/844 (30 May 2018) amended for the second time the EU directive on the energy performance of buildings, in the spirit of the strategic goal of a carbon-neutral economy, with a strong emphasis on near-zero energy and smart buildings.
 The directive is a challenge not only for transposition into national law, but also for the professional world.
 An essential element of this is to train experts and designers for the new tasks.
 To support this, the HI-SMART international education development project was launched.

+The project is coordinated by the Energiaklub (Hungary), and its other partners are the Budapest University of Technology and Economics (Department of Building Engineering and Mechanical Process Engineering), the Technische Universitaet Kaiserslautern (Germany), and the Technical University of Bratislava (Slovenska Technicka Univerzita Bratislava).
 The fundamental problem is that near-zero energy buildings and smart technologies require specialized knowledge that most practitioners do not yet have.
 In the near future, a massive demand for the construction of such buildings is expected, such as highly qualified designers and experts.
 Therefore, it will be necessary to train new professionals as well as to train professionals who are already practicing.
 In the project, therefore, we are developing educational modules for two target groups: on the one hand, a more detailed curriculum for BSc and MSc students in higher education, and on the other hand, a short intensive training package for practicing professionals.

 The curriculum developed in the project is classified in six modules, which are the following: